Dining by the sea

 Sir Stanley Gray at the Pegwell Bay Hotel

 A Restaurant and Bar with a beautiful balcony and view over Pegwell Bay.
 Part of the Thorley Tavern Group.
-There is also a large colourful Children’s play area below the main balcony.
+The bar and restaurant food is a cut above than most pub grub, excellent service too.

 Njord